pbharrin/wookiecoin/README.md

 ## Technical Details

 ###CPU mining
-No SHA256, no Scrypt, Wookiecoin uses six leading hashing funcitons.
+No SHA256, no Scrypt, Wookiecoin uses six leading hashing functions.

 ###Whole numbers
 There will be 1 T (1,000,000,000,000) Wookiecoins released over 4 years.
 Each Wookiecoin is divisible into 100 cents.